alexcrawley/tinacms.org/content/blog/introducing-visual-open-authoring.md

 author: Scott Gallant
 draft: false
 consumes: null
+last_edited: '2020-08-05T15:28:51.769Z'
 ---
 We're focused on improving the independent web as a whole.
-We want to craft tools that help people build better sites and create better content.
+We want to craft tools that help people build better sites and create better content. test test.

 In line with this mission, we sought to create something we call **Visual Open Authoring** ✍️.
 The [open authoring concept](https://css-tricks.com/netlify-cms-open-authoring/#article-header-id-0) was originally pioneered by [Netlify CMS](https://www.netlifycms.org/) this past summer and involves opening up your website's CMS to accept content-related contributions from anyone.
 Using Tina, we were able to take this a step further, establishing the editing context **on the page itself**.